Globski/AirBnB_clone/README.md

 ## Usage
 Once the command interpreter is running, you can enter commands to interact with hbnb objects.
 The available commands include:

-- create: Create a new object
+- create: Create a new object (e.g., User, Place)
-- show: Retrieve an object
+- show: Retrieve an object from storage
 - update: Update attributes of an object
 - destroy: Delete an object
 - all: Retrieve all objects of a certain type